Teen and Youth Writing Classes

-Our classroom method is participatory and interactive, with lots of hands-on exercises as students practice and master skills.
-Because we strive to make our learning fun and encourage students to take risks, no grades are assigned.
+Because we encourage students to take risks, our classes do not assign grades.
 We do, however, provide abundant guidance and feedback to encourage and support progress.

-Unless otherwise noted, all of our writing workshops for youth are offered at both the Jr. (7th-9th grade) or the Sr. (10th-12th grade) level.
+Unless otherwise noted, all of our academic workshops are offered at the Jr. (7th-9th grade) or the Sr. (10th-12th grade) level.
 Please contact us if you have questions about the appropriate placement for your child.

 We can custom-design and custom-schedule any of our classes for specific students.
 Please contact us if you would like to discuss this possibility.